Red Line Baltimore Public Outreach

 Both tunneled and surface alignments provide transit riders with a better and faster travel experience than existing options in the corridor.
 While MTA is currently analyzing these different options in terms of traffic, operational, and environmental impacts, we know that in general:

 • Tunnels provide greater transit reliability and faster travel times.
 However, tunnel alignments often include fewer stops, reducing access compared to surface-running options.
 Additionally, the time it takes for transit riders to travel between the surface and the underground platform impacts total travel time savings.
-Tunneling also carries greater construction risk, higher costs, and longer implementation time than a surface-running alignment.
+Tunneling typically carries greater construction risk, cost, time, and community disruption than implementing a surface-running alignment.

 • Surface alignments can be implemented with lower costs, fewer risks, and in a shorter timeframe, and can be designed to reflect station area context and character.
 Baltimore City’s 2018 Complete Streets legislation prioritizes walking, biking, transit, and freight over personal vehicles.
+The State of Maryland adopted a similar policy in 2024.
 This represents a fundamental change from the original Red Line planning process, enabling MTA to take another look at surface-level transit alternatives.

 Glossary of Terms